Skip to main content

 3. Benefit term: How long the insurance benefit will be paid if you’re ill and unable to work.
 Many people want the money to continue until retirement, but you can pick say two or five years if that’s all you need.

-Income protection insurance is an extremely useful product for many people, but it can be a little confusing.
-Speak to one of our friendly advisers, who are experts in income protection insurance and will happily take you through the five steps above to work out what cover you need.
+Income protection is an extremely useful product for many people, but it can be a little confusing.
+Speak to one of our friendly advisers, who will happily take you through the five steps above to work out what cover you need.

 A Little more about LifeSearch